 For centuries, turtles and their eggs have been hunted by indigenous people for their food and oil but the number of turtles and turtle eggs they took was relatively small when compared to those taken after European colonisation.

-When Europeans colonised areas where turtles were found, they were often harvested on an industrial scale.
+When Europeans colonised areas where turtles were found, they began to be harvested on an industrial scale.
 Turtle eggs and the turtles themselves were converted into oil which could be used fresh as cooking oil or stored to be used to oil leather, as a lubricant, or burnt as a heating or lighting fuel (Simmonds, 1879, p.
 368).

 As well as collecting turtle eggs for oil, hawksbill turtles were killed for their shells – which were made into tortoiseshell combs, fans, boxes and other articles – and green turtles were hunted for their flesh, which was sent, fresh or canned, to be consumed on Western dining tables.